 Thief lays smackdown on WWE superstar performing at The Convo

+JONESBORO, AR - Arkansas State University police are wrestling with a theft case that targeted a WWE grappler.
 While 39-year-old Allen Neil Jones of Gainesville, GA performed at the WWE Live event Monday night at the Convocation Center, 217 Olympic Dr., someone stole his cash and belongings.
-Jones, who performs as AJ Styles, reported the theft of a black bag containing $1,000 in American currency and $7,000 in Japanese yen.

 Add your comments below